 The locations and designs for the WRF and TSF are based on assumed geotechnical and hydrogeological parameters, as such studies or investigations are not available at this time.
-Assumptions as to the cost of the conveyor tunnel are also based on geotechnical and hydrogeological assumptions, which may change when actual sitespecific data are available.
 Any changes would affect the cost estimates presented in this study.

 Project execution is based on the assumption that Project financing and approvals will be available immediately, such that the development of baseline and feasibility study level work can proceed.
 Any delay in initiating these activities would impact the assumed production start date.